Neighbors Helping Neighbors

 Reston has many self-governing town house clusters that are fertile ground for establishing village-like projects that help older neighbors age in place.

 Neighbors Helping Neighbors is a phrase often used to describe what are called villages.
-The Village movement began in Boston where Beacon Hill Village organized a way to provide needed services that allow older residents to age in place and not have to move away.
+The Village movement began in Boston where Beacon Hill Village residents organized a way to provide needed services that allow older neighbors to age in place and not have to move away or to an institution.
 Since then, hundreds of villages have sprouted across the United States.

-Reston for a Lifetime (RFL) is part of the Village Movement, but unlike many village organizations in the Washington, DC metro area, RFL does not charge fees for providing information or educational opportunities.
-We also do not provide services and there is a reason for this.
+Reston for a Lifetime (RFL) is part of the Village Movement, but unlike many organized villages in the Washington, DC metro area, RFL does not provide direct services or charge fees for providing information or educational opportunities about how to age in place.

 Don’t Reinvent the Wheel

-What is unique to Reston and much of Fairfax County is that there are dozens of programs that, if people only knew about them, help older adults age in place.
+We learned early on not to reinvent the wheel.
+What is unique to Reston and much of Fairfax County is that there are dozens of programs that, if people only knew about them, can help older adults age in place.

 For example, Reston has more than one free rides program that allows you to book a ride to a doctor’s appointment, shopping or other chore.

-Also, Reston’s faith communities often have volunteer groups such as a caring committee that help its members (or their neighbors) with many of the things a formal Village may provide such as check-ins, home or hospital visits and basic home maintenance tasks.
-RFL actively seeks partnerships with faith communities to inform and educate their members about aging in place.
+Reston’s faith communities often have volunteer groups such as a caring committee that help its members (or their neighbors) with many of the things a formal Village may provide such as check-ins, home or hospital visits and basic home maintenance tasks.

 But Mini Villages are Possible

-Reston 130 plus town house clusters have already been fertile ground for Village-like Neighbors Helping Neighbors programs.
+Reston’s 130 plus town house clusters have already been fertile ground for Village-like Neighbors Helping Neighbors (NHN) programs.
 For example, in 2019, a North Reston cluster of 18 town homes — with three quarters of residents over age 65— explored helping one another with selected tasks.

 Getting Started